Job Listing

 • Application Email: manager@preservenet.org

 The successful candidate will work with and assist cultural landscape architects, historians, and other preservation professionals to complete updates to Cultural Landscape Inventories (CLIs) located in a variety of National Park sites in the National Capital Region (District of Columbia, Maryland, Virginia, and West Virginia).
-This in-person opportunity is located in Washington, D.C., and includes a combination of remote office work, in-person office work, and field documentation.
+This in-person opportunity is located in Washington, D.C., and includes a combination of in-person office work and field documentation.

 The internship involves researching the landscape history and associated physical development of a historic property; site visits and field work to document existing conditions with photographs, maps, and graphics; analyzing landscape features; preparing CLI updates; entering information into the Cultural Resources Inventory System (CRIS) database; and performing other duties as assigned.
 This opportunity will allow the intern to learn about and participate in a preservation program by working directly with Federal cultural resource professionals in the National Capital Region – Preservation Services.

 Qualified NCPE interns who complete their internships may count their position towards earning a Public Land Corps (PLC) Non-Competitive Hiring Authority certificate.
-Once earned, the PLC hiring authority certificate may be used to apply for eligible Federal temporary, term, or permanent positions.
-Visit the website listed above for details about this benefit.
+Once earned, the PLC certificate can be used to apply for eligible Federal permanent, temporary, or term positions.
+Visit https://preservenet.org/ncpe-internships/ for details about this benefit.
 Successful completion of the internship does not guarantee Federal employment.